Anna-Lena Stolze

-Anna-Lena Stolze (born 8 July 2000) is a German footballer.
-She plays as a striker for FC Twente in the Eredivisie.
+Anna-Lena Stolze (born 8 July 2000) is a German professional footballer who plays as a striker for Frauen Bundesliga club 1.
+FC Köln.

 She was a member of the German Under-17 national team that won the 2016 U-17 European Championship in Belarus.

 Career

 Stolze made her competitive debut for VfL Wolfsburg as a second-half substitute in a 2017–18 UEFA Women's Champions League quarterfinal match against SK Slavia Prague.
-He made her Frauen-Bundesliga against champions FC Bayern Munich in May 2018.
+She made her Frauen-Bundesliga debut against champions Bayern Munich in May 2018.